allanchua101/hau-ai-powered-lms/README.md

 ### Project Motivation

-This project is motivated by the need to submit a final output for our e-learning subject in our MIT class at [Holy Angel University](https://www.hau.edu.ph/).
+This project is inspired by one of the requirements in our MIT class at [Holy Angel University](https://www.hau.edu.ph/).